Masao Tom Inada

 No [laughs].
-My family, I don’t know if they went through that but I know I went through that questionnaire business because I was male, and those two questions: were you loyal to Japan or to the U.S. and would you be willing to fight for the U.S.
+My family, I don’t know if they went through that but I know I went through that questionnaire business because I was male, and those two questions: were you loyal to Japan or to the U.S. and would you be willing to fight for the U.S.?

 My father was really influenced by the parents and all that.
 And the block manager, Mr. Sakayama had a son two years older than me and he had told his son to say no/no. And so my father naturally wanted me to say no/no. I told him I answered yes/yes and he said, “Why’d you do that?”
-We had an argument and I said I don’t know anything about Japan and all I know is the United States, and so yes I’ll be loyal to the United States, despite what they did.
+We had an argument and I said I don’t know anything about Japan and all I know is the United States, and so yes, I’ll be loyal to the United States, despite what they did.
 That was really my first argument with my dad.

 And was he upset with you for a while after that?

-No I don’t think so but he made me promise that I would not volunteer.
-But if I was drafted I would go.
+No I don’t think so, but he made me promise that I would not volunteer.
+But if I was drafted, I would go.
 So when I got to Tule Lake I started to work for the Tulean Dispatch, newspaper.
-I was one of the three people in the art staff, there was an art department.
+I was one of three people in the art staff, there was an art department.
 Everything was done on mimeograph, and there would be space left above the story and we would have to cut the headlines, we would type up fonts for the style of lettering and we would have to trace on the mimeograph.

 You were just focused on doing art.

-So then, how did you get out of camp?
+How did you get out of camp?
 You said you went to New York.

 Quite a few people that worked for the Dispatch said they wanted to get out, so they signed up to work on the farm or railroad.
 So a group of us signed up to get out.
 And my friends were all able to get out.
 And fortunately, I heard about Quakers.
 The Quakers offered a hostel for people to live while they looked for a job.
 I went to Cincinnati, and I stayed at the Quaker hostel and looked for a job.
 And while you were there you did housework, and they gave you board and room, no charge.
-Like I say, when I went to show my portfolio in Cincinnati, they’d say no, you’re not quite finished, so I couldn’t find anything.
+Like I say, when I went to show my portfolio in Cincinnati, they’d say no, you’re not quite finished [with art school] so I couldn’t find anything.